vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 that it was between 510-560 A.D.).
 Mahāvrata-(1) In M. or Cai. a person may donate guờadhenu

 and should subsist only on jaggery on 3rd tithi; he reaches goloka; Mat.
 101. 53 q. by KKV 446 (32nd Şastivrata), KR 118; for Gudadhenu vide Mat.
 82 and H. of Dh.
 II.
-880 ; (2) begin with fast on 14th or 8th śu., when in conjunc tion with Sravana-nakṣatra; tithivrata; Śiva deity; to be performed by kings; HV I. 864-865 (from Kālottara ); (3) on K. amāvāsyā or pūrnimā a person should take up niyamas, eat by nakta way pāyasa with ghee, use sandalwood and sugarcane juice ; on following pratipad he should fast and invite eight or sixteen Śaiva brāhmaṇas (for dinner); Śiva deity; should bathe Śiva image with pañcagavya, ghee. honey and other things and lastly with warm water; offer naivedya, donate to ācārya and brāhmaṇas with their wives gold, garments &c.; this vrata to be performed for 16 years with some different arrangements of nakta and upavāsas on different tithis acc. to the year; it confers long life, beauty, saubhagya on male or female performer; HV I. 377–391 (from Kālikā-purāṇa); (4) fast on each paurṇamāsī and worship Hari as sakala Brahma and on amāyāsyā as niṣkala (partless ) Brahma; for one year; all sins are destroyed and he reaches heaven; if performed for 12 years, reaches Viṣṇuloka; Vi.
+880 ; (2) begin with fast on 14th or 8th śu., when in conjunc tion with Śravaṇa-nakṣatra; tithivrata; Śiva deity; to be performed by kings; HV I. 864-865 (from Kālottara ); (3) on K. amāvāsyā or pūrṇimā a person should take up niyamas, eat by nakta way pāyasa with ghee, use sandalwood and sugarcane juice ; on following pratipad he should fast and invite eight or sixteen Śaiva brāhmaṇas (for dinner); Śiva deity; should bathe Śiva image with pañcagavya, ghee. honey and other things and lastly with warm water; offer naivedya, donate to ācārya and brāhmaṇas with their wives gold, garments &c.; this vrata to be performed for 16 years with some different arrangements of nakta and upavāsas on different tithis acc. to the year; it confers long life, beauty, saubhagya on male or female performer; HV I. 377–391 (from Kālikā-purāṇa); (4) fast on each paurṇamāsī and worship Hari as sakala Brahma and on amāyāsyā as niṣkala (partless ) Brahma; for one year; all sins are destroyed and he reaches heaven; if performed for 12 years, reaches Viṣṇuloka; Vi.
 Dh.
 III.
 198. 1-7, q. by HV II, 461; 'Sakala' means 'sāvayava' (with parts ) i. e. in an anthropomorphic form ( such as Viṣṇu, with four arms ), whilo niskala 'Brahma would be without parts as described in Mundakopanisad II.
 2. 9; (5) on 8th or 14th tithi in both fortnights observe nakta way and worship Śiva; one year; reaches the highest goal; HV II.
 398 (from Lin.).

 H, D, 48